What is DPP service provider certification?

 Using a certified provider gives regulatory assurance that your passports are managed by a provider the Commission has verified.
 It reduces your audit burden and future-proofs against requirements that certification may become mandatory for registry integration.

-EU Digital Passport Processor™'s certification status
+EU Digital Passport Processor's certification posture

 - Open standards — JSON-LD and GS1 Digital Link implemented